visortelle/dekaf.io/site/docs/namespaces/manage-bundles.md

 # Manage Bundles

-Namespace bundle is a virtual group of namespace's topics that is assigned to specific brokers.[^1]
+Namespace bundle is a virtual group of namespace's topics that is assigned to a specific broker.[^1]

 :::tip